This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 An atrial septal defect (ASD) is a hole in the septum (wall) between the upper chambers of your heart.
-This hole may be small or large.
-An ASD is a common heart defect that people are born with.
-It prevents blood from flowing through your heart in a normal way.
-Your heart works harder to pump blood.
+The hole may be small or large.
+An ASD causes a problem with the way blood moves through your heart.
+This makes your heart work harder to pump blood.
 Over time, an ASD can damage your heart and lungs.

 - You have any of the following signs of a stroke: